 Destructive Plate Margins

-Destructive plate margins occur where an oceanic and continental plate move towards each other.
-Examples below include the Pacific Plate and Eurasian Plate and the Nazca Plate and the South American Plate.
+Examples of oceanic-continental plate margins include the Pacific Plate and Eurasian Plate, and the Nazca Plate and the South American Plate.

 Find out about conservative and constructive plate margins.